Quick Answer

 Sales decks, workshop slides, and speaking presentations benefit from a visible QR code at the end.
 Attendees can scan while questions wrap up.

-Rachel adds her LinkedIn QR code to the final slide of her marketing workshops.
+Workshop instructors often add a LinkedIn QR code to the final slide.
 Participants connect before leaving the room, which simplifies follow-up.

 Event Booths and Signage